VNeelanshi/dlp/README.md

 - https://colab.research.google.com/github/tensorflow/lucid/blob/master/notebooks/building-blocks/NeuronGroups.ipynb

 ## Other useful resources:
-- Lucid -- lib used/written by authors for visualizing neural networks: https://github.com/tensorflow/lucid
+- Lucid -- lib used/written by authors for visualizing neural networks:<br/>
+https://github.com/tensorflow/lucid
-- Some tutorials and all of the Colab notebooks created by the authors here: https://github.com/tensorflow/lucid#notebooks
+- Some tutorials and all of the Colab notebooks created by the authors here:<br/>
+https://github.com/tensorflow/lucid#notebooks
-- Paper appendix, with info about other channels of GoogleNet https://distill.pub/2017/feature-visualization/appendix/
+- Paper appendix, with info about other channels of GoogleNet<br/>
+https://distill.pub/2017/feature-visualization/appendix/
-- Twitter walkthrough of the neuron visualizations by the author https://twitter.com/ch402/status/927968700384153601
+- Twitter walkthrough of the neuron visualizations by the author <br/>
+https://twitter.com/ch402/status/927968700384153601

 ## Reproducibility review: